NoahBeto/mobile-bat-counter/README.md

 - Large thermal video files are excluded from version control.
 - The plugin is optimized for GPU-enabled Sage/Waggle edge deployment.
 - The original offline pipeline remains available for research validation and comparison.
-- The primary output of the edge plugin is bat count data rather than annotated video files.
+- The primary output of the edge plugin is Sage bat count measurements rather than annotated video files.
 - The plugin container includes model weights, ROI configuration, and test data required for standalone execution.